Overview: What are burns?

 Imaging techniques for inhalation trauma

 Depending on the nature of the burn or scald, further investigation may be required.
-If there is a suspicion that the affected person has inhaled hot steam or smoke, we take an X-ray of the lungs to determine a so-called inhalation trauma.
-Bronchoscopy may also be necessary in this case.
+If it is suspected that the affected person has inhaled hot steam or smoke, a laboratory test and, if necessary, an endoscopy of the upper respiratory tract will be carried out to determine what is known as inhalation trauma.
 We use an endoscope to examine the patient’s airways for possible damage.
-For burns to the face, an ophthalmologist or ear, nose and throat specialist is often consulted.
+In the case of facial burns, an ophthalmologist or an ear, nose and throat specialist is often consulted.

 Burns: Prevention, early detection, prognosis